pegasystems/pega-helm-charts/charts/pega/KafkaClusterRequirement.md

 ### Stream (externalized Kafka service) test example with bitnami kafka

-For testing purpose you can install bitnami kafka using below commands
+For testing purpose, deploy a bitnami kafka cluster using the provided Helm command example where my-kafka is the namespace of your Kafka service deployment.

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami